Welcome to today’s blog.

 Today I will be showing how we can use the Microsoft Graph API to help us access Outlook Calendar Events.

-In the previous post I showed how to configure an Angular application to authenticate with Office 365 resources using Azure MS Graph API.
+In another post I showed how to configure an Angular application to authenticate with Office 365 resources using Azure MS Graph API.

-As we did in the previous post, we will use the Microsoft Authentication Library and MS Graph API to access our user profile.
+As we did in that post, we will use the Microsoft Authentication Library and MS Graph API to access our user profile.

 There are some common configurations that the access to different Office 365 resources share.
 The first is that we can use the same Azure application registration.
 Next, the ClientId, Authority and Redirect URL are unchanged.